Skip to main content

 AI-assisted Commits

-AI-assisted Commits counts commits made on a day when the author had recorded AI tool activity.
+AI-assisted Commits counts commits Leanmote tags as AI-authored, alongside the share against total commits in the period.
 It's a finer-grained version of AI-assisted PRs that captures the actual code-authoring touch points.

 What it measures